Coursera is an online platform that provides university-caliber educational content in a convenient, accessible

 You’ll learn about gameplay mechanics, gameplay rules, and how to teach those rules to your players.

 You’ll take what you’ve learned and applied it to the game you created the week prior.

 Week three is all about narrative elements in your game—how can you use story to get players to start and finish your game?

-You’ll then creative narrative for your own game.
+You’ll then create the narrative for your own game.

 In your last week, you’ll talk about enemies, adversaries, second players, and final goals.
 Your final assignment is adding multiplayer to your game.

 And that’s the gist of a solid introductory course to game design.

 Now, Coursera lets previous learners review the courses they take—let’s take a look at what people said about this program.

 Game Design Course Feedback